AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ## Cross-Channel Orchestration {#cross-channel-orchestration}

 * **Dynamic Chat**: Maximize every opportunity on your website by targeting both leads and accounts with proactive, engaging, and 1:1 personalized conversations.
-Dynamic Chat allows Marketo Engage users to start leveraging chat as a key part of integrated cross-channel experiences for B2B marketing and sales use cases.
+[Dynamic Chat](/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md){target="_blank"} allows Marketo Engage users to start leveraging chat as a key part of integrated cross-channel experiences for B2B marketing and sales use cases.
 Features include: the ability to book meetings directly within the chat, lead routing, starter templates, drag-and-drop conversation creation, and much more.
 Dynamic Chat is included in all Marketo Engage packages and will be rolled out to all Marketo Engage users this year.

-* **Email Bot Activity Filtering Enhancement**: As an enhancement to the previously released Email Bot Activity Filtering feature, you can now opt-in to logging activities that are identified as bots.
+* **Email Bot Activity Filtering Enhancement**: As an enhancement to the previously released [Email Bot Activity Filtering](/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md){target="_blank"} feature, you can now opt-in to logging activities that are identified as bots.
 You can then filter and trigger actions based on activities that are identified as being performed by bots.

 ## Next-Generation Experience {#next-generation-experience}